-Chapter 11 bankruptcy can be a good option for debtors who want to reorganize their debt in order to keep their assets.
-A key part of any Chapter 11 case is the debtor's plan of reorganization.
+Chapter 11 is often used by businesses to restructure debt, a key part of any Chapter 11 case is the debtor's plan of reorganization.
 The plan of reorganization outlines how the debtor will pay back creditors over time.
-In order to move forward with the plan of reorganization, the creditors must accept it and the court must confirm it.
+In order to move forward with the plan of reorganization, the creditors must accept it through a voting process,and the court must confirm it.

 Chapter 11 bankruptcies are often filed by businesses or high net-worth individuals.
 The goal of a debtor who files for Chapter 11 is to preserve his or her assets through the process of reorganization.

 Once you file a Chapter 11 bankruptcy petition, the automatic stay takes effect to stop most collection efforts against you.
-You also become what's called a debtor-in-possession, which means that you can continue to run your business.
-Over the course of the bankruptcy proceeding, you will be responsible for submitting various reports, fees, and documents.
+You also become what's called a debtor-in-possession, which means that you retain control of your assets and can continue to run your business.
+Over the course of the bankruptcy proceeding, you will be responsible for following rules that require you to submit various reports, fees, and documents.
+The court requires that these rules be strictly followed.

 The plan of reorganization is one of the most important documents that you will submit in a Chapter 11 bankruptcy.
 If your business is filing Chapter 11, once your plan is accepted by the creditors and confirmed by the court, your dischargeable debt (debt that you are no longer responsible for) will be erased.
 However, you must still act in accordance with any terms set forth by the plan itself.
 If you are filing for Chapter 11 as an individual (and not for your business), you won't get the discharge until you have made all payments under the plan.

-You have an exclusive right to file your plan of reorganization within 120 days from the date that you file your bankruptcy petition.
-If the court approves your request, you may be able to extend this time period for up to 18 months.
+For the first 120 days after you file the Chapter 11 case, you have an exclusive right (a right belonging solely to the debtor) to file a plan of reorganization If the court approves your request, you may be able to extend this time period for up to 300 days.
 Once the period of exclusivity is over, your creditors or case trustee, if appointed, can submit a competing plan.
 It's usually better to submit the plan of reorganization within the period of exclusivity in order to get the most favorable terms and proceed with your case in a timely manner.

 If you need to change or modify your plan of reorganization, you may do so at any time before plan confirmation.
-If the modification takes place after the ballots have been conducted, a hearing will be held to determine that the proposed modification does not negatively affect any creditors who have not accepted the modification in writing.
+If the modification takes place after the balloting, a hearing will be held to determine whether the proposed modification negatively affects any creditors who have not accepted the modification in writing.
 If the court decides that there will be an adverse impact on those creditors, another round of ballots must be taken before the modification can be accepted.

 Once your period of exclusivity is over, other creditors or a case trustee (if appointed) have the option to submit their own plans of reorganization.
 Creditors must vote to accept these competing plans before they move forward with the court confirmation process.
 In deciding which plan of reorganization to confirm, the court will consider the interests of the creditors and equity security holders.